 What's going on?

-Well, I want wanted to call in and mention uh I've heard all about this Trump business with the tax returns.
+Well, I wanted to call in and mention, I've heard all about this Trump business with the tax returns, and nobody complained about President Bill Clinton's tax returns going back.

 Right.

-So the top one percent, I think pays thirty eight percent of the bill.
+So the top 1%, I think, pays 38% of the bill.

-So yeah, y you know, you already have redistribution.
+So, you know, you already have redistribution.

-He in one year paid more than Obama's paid his entire adult life by a long shot.
+He, in one year, paid more than Obama's paid his entire adult life by a long shot.

 Good for him.

-I mean, I've sold property and lost money, I've sold property and made money.
+I mean, I've sold property and lost money.

-It's not fun when you lose a lot of money on property, but it's that's the risk of buying property.
+It's not fun when you lose a lot of money on property, but that's the risk of buying property.

-You know, life is full of risks in a free society.
+You know, life is full of risks.

 He's a risk taker.

-Uh but I don't know.
+But I don't know.

-It's it's all this narrative.
+It's all this narrative.

 They want to make this rich versus poor, old versus young, black versus white.

-Um it's it's just sad the level of division that goes on for the careers of politicians.
+It's just sad the level of division that goes on for the careers of politicians.

 I stand here representing the feminist majority, and this is what feminism looks like.

-I'm Ellie Spiel, the president of the feminist majority, and I'm also on the board as the co-chair of the National Organization for Women, and we are standing together.
+I'm Ellie Spiel, the president of the feminist majority, and I'm also on the board as the co-chair of the National Organization for Women.

-Uh Terry, I'm Terry O'Neill, I'm the president of the National Organization for Women.
+I'm the president of the National Organization for Women.

-And we're both wearing red in case you haven't noticed it, because we are standing strong with the marchers on this is a day without women.
+And we're both wearing red in case you haven't noticed it, because we are standing strong with the marchers.

 We have closed school districts.